U.S. Patent for Breakthrough Machine Learning Data Preprocessing Methods

-CARY, N.C., January 7, 2025 — Under the leadership of Dr. Joe Nyangon, SAS Institute Inc. today announced the grant of U.S. Patent No. 12,190,219, entitled Systems and methods for outlier detection and feature transformation in machine learning model training.
-This invention, co-developed with Dr. Ruth Akintunde, introduces an end-to-end data pre-processing framework that automatically identifies and removes anomalous data points prior to feature transformation, significantly improving model accuracy and stability.
+CARY, N.C., January 7, 2025 — SAS Institute Inc. today announced the grant of U.S. Patent No. 12,190,219 to Dr. Joseph Nyangon and Dr. Ruth Akintunde, entitled Systems and methods for outlier detection and feature transformation in machine learning model training.
+Issued by the U.S. Patent and Trademark Office (USPTO), the patent covers a novel end-to-end automated data preprocessing framework designed to significantly enhance the accuracy, stability, and scalability of machine learning models.

 Dr. Nyangon delivering a keynote address at the 2024 Utility Analytics Week in Chicago.